jalik/meteor-jalik-ufs/README.md

 UploadFS.config.tmpDir = '/tmp/uploads';
 ```

-## Creating a Store
+## Create a Store

 **All stores must be available on the client and the server.**

 A store is the place where your files are saved, it could be your local hard drive or a distant cloud hosting solution.
-Let say you have a **photos** collection which is used to save the files info.
+Let say you have a `Photos` collection which is used to save the files info.

 ```js
 Photos = new Mongo.Collection('photos');
 ```

-What you need is to create the store that will will contains the data of the **Photos** collection.
+What you need is to create the store that will will contains the data of the `Photos` collection.
-The **name** of the store must be unique because it will be used by the uploader to send the file on the store.
+Note that the `name` of the store must be unique.
+In the following example we are using a local filesystem store.
+Each store has its own options, so refer to the store documentation to see available options.

 ```js
 PhotosStore = new UploadFS.store.Local({